R-macos/recipes/README.md

 `Configure`.

 There is an R script that will process the recipes and create a `make` file which can be used to build libraries and their dependencies.
-For example, to build all libraries and their dependencies:

-    Rscript scripts/mkmk.R && cd build && make all

-Use a recipe name instead of `all` to build a specific library and its dependencies.
+In case you do not have R yet, there is also a Perl script as well, so you need either of Perl or R.

+More recently, we have added a user-friendly command line tool simply called `build.sh` (requires `bash`) which replicates the build as performed on the CRAN machines.
+For example, to build all libraries needed to build R use:

+    ./build.sh r-base-dev

+You can replace `r-base-dev` with any recipe or use `all` to build all recipes.
+See `./build.sh -h` for a little help page.
 Each library is built, packaged and installed.
+The default locations used by the above script are `/opt/R/$arch` and `/usr/local`.
+The former will be used if present where `$arch` is typically `x86_64` or `arm64`, otherwise `/usr/local` is the fall-back.

+For a more fine-grained control you can run `scripts/mkmk.R` or `scripts/mkmk.pl` yourself and see the list of environment variables at the bottom of this page for possible configurations.

 ### Reference